Flickr

 Streamline the payment process

 You know what’s really stressful?
 Not getting paid.
 This is pretty stressful for everyone.
 But for a landlord, it’s damaging to your investment and your reputation.
-To lessen the chances of this happening, you should make sure the payment process is as streamlined as possible.
+You can try reporting tenant to credit bureau to reduce stress and make sure you get paid on time.
+As a bonus, it allows you to reward your good tenants by helping their credit, so this will definitely help them look favorably to you.
+To lessen the chances of unpaid rent, you should also make sure the payment process is as streamlined as possible.
 A direct debit is probably the easiest thing to set up.
-But you could also look into online rent collection.
 Ensuring that you accept a good variety of payment methods is also vital.
-These things make it a lot less likely that you’ll experience delays in payment.
+These things make it a lot less likely that you’ll experience payment delays.
+You could also look into online rent collection.

 Get someone else to do it